Q. What assistance can you give me regarding the mechanical design of a suitable enclosure for the electronics that you designed?

 Q. I have a new product in mind that needs a new electronics design to make it work.
 How do I write a clear electronic design project specification so that you can give me a quote?

-A. This is a big question.
-If you have electronic expertise, then you could write this technical document yourself.
-The electronic unit to be designed would be treated as a black box at this stage, and the inputs and outputs would be listed and defined.
+A. The electronic unit would be treated as a black box at this stage, and the inputs and outputs would be listed and defined.
 The specification can be lengthy and detailed if the project is well understood.
-Voltages, currents, waveforms, frequencies, tolerances, and operating temperature ranges might be specified amongst any number of requirements.
-Consideration must be given to cost, size, environment, enclosures, connectors, communications, controls, power supplies, battery life, safety, manufacturability, test, servicing, repairs, and component availability for example.
+Voltages, currents, waveforms, frequencies, tolerances, and operating temperature ranges must be specified amongst any number of requirements.
+We consider cost, size, environment, enclosures, connectors, communications, controls, power supplies, battery life, safety, manufacturability, test, servicing, repairs, and component availability for example.
 If you have limited electronic expertise, then you could start with a simple plain English description of what the electronics is required to do.
 This might lead on to a need a recommendation for a feasibility study.
-Someone has to spend time doing research to assess whether your project is achievable.
+We can spend time doing research to assess whether your project is achievable.
 A feasibility study often results in a "proof of concept" working prototype of some sort.

 Q. Will you sign an NDA (Non Disclosure Agreement)?